Antarctic Treaty System: New Zealand

 In 2006, the New Zealand police reported that jurisdictional issues prevented them issuing warrants for potential American witnesses who were reluctant to testify during the Christchurch Coroner's investigation into the death by poisoning of Australian astrophysicist Rodney Marks at the South Pole base in May 2000.
-Dr. Marks died while wintering over at the United States' Amundsen–Scott South Pole Station located at the geographic South Pole.
+Marks died while wintering over at the United States' Amundsen–Scott South Pole Station located at the geographic South Pole.
 Prior to autopsy, the death was attributed to natural causes by the National Science Foundation and the contractor administering the base.
-However, an autopsy in New Zealand revealed that Dr. Marks died from methanol poisoning.
+However, an autopsy in New Zealand revealed that Marks died from methanol poisoning.
 The New Zealand Police launched an investigation.
-In 2006, frustrated by lack of progress, the Christchurch Coroner said that it was unlikely that Dr. Marks ingested the methanol knowingly, although there is no certainty that he died as the direct result of the act of another person.
-During media interviews, the police detective in charge of the investigation criticized the National Science Foundation and contractor Raytheon for failing to co-operate with the investigation.
+In 2006, frustrated by lack of progress, the Christchurch Coroner said that it was unlikely that Marks ingested the methanol knowingly, although there is no certainty that he died as the direct result of the act of another person.
+During media interviews, the police detective in charge of the investigation criticized the National Science Foundation and contractor Raytheon for failing to cooperate with the investigation.